RIO SECCO GOLF CLUB (702) 777-2400

 Each golf cart at Rio Secco is equipped with two coolers filled with bottled waters.
 On course golfers will find sprinkler heads measured to the center of the green, 100/150/200

 mountain walls.
 This is one beautiful golf course!

 treacherous bunkers and a severe slope that fronts the putting surface make a great case for laying up.
 A tee shot past the 150 will leave an even lie for the extremely uphill

 The photos in this review merely begin to do the course justice.
-Cascata partners with Rio Secco Golf Club and priority is given to Caesars Entertainment casino and hotel
+Rio Secco is owned and operated by VICI Properties Inc. For more information on Rio Secco - visit the